O-GlcNAc

 Due to the dynamic nature of O-GlcNAc and its presence on serine and threonine residues, O-GlcNAcylation is similar to protein phosphorylation in some respects.
 While there are roughly 500 kinases and 150 phosphatases that regulate protein phosphorylation in humans, there are only 2 enzymes that regulate the cycling of O-GlcNAc: O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA) catalyze the addition and removal of O-GlcNAc, respectively.
-OGT utilizes UDP-GlcNAc as the donor sugar for sugar transfer.
+OGT utilizes the sugar nucleotide UDP-GlcNAc as the donor sugar for transfer.

 First reported in 1984, this post-translational modification has since been identified on over 9,000 proteins in H. sapiens.
 Numerous functional roles for O-GlcNAcylation have been reported including crosstalking with serine/threonine phosphorylation, regulating protein-protein interactions, altering protein structure or enzyme activity, changing protein subcellular localization, and modulating protein stability and degradation.
 Numerous components of the cell's transcription machinery have been identified as being modified by O-GlcNAc, and many studies have reported links between O-GlcNAc, transcription, and epigenetics.
 Many other cellular processes are influenced by O-GlcNAc such as apoptosis, the cell cycle, and stress responses.
 As UDP-GlcNAc is the final product of the hexosamine biosynthetic pathway, which integrates amino acid, carbohydrate, fatty acid, and nucleotide metabolism, it has been suggested that O-GlcNAc acts as a "nutrient sensor" and responds to the cell's metabolic status.
 Dysregulation of O-GlcNAc has been implicated in many pathologies including Alzheimer's disease, cancer, diabetes, and neurodegenerative disorders.

 Discovery

 GalT radiolabeling of cellular proteins with UDP-[^{3}H]galactose followed by β-elimination yielded Galβ1-4GlcNAcitol, suggesting that the substrate for GalT was O-GlcNAc.
 Radiolabeled [^{3}H]galactose shown in red.

-In 1984, the Hart lab was probing for terminal GlcNAc residues on the surfaces of thymocytes and lymphocytes.
-Bovine milk β-1,4-galactosyltransferase, which reacts with terminal GlcNAc residues, was used to perform radiolabeling with UDP-[^{3}H]galactose. β-elimination of serine and threonine residues demonstrated that most of the [^{3}H]galactose was attached to proteins O-glycosidically; chromatography revealed that the major β-elimination product was Galβ1-4GlcNAcitol.
+Gerald W. Hart, a founding figure of the field of glycobiology, discovered and performed much of the pioneering work on intracellular O-GlcNAcylation beginning in the 1980s at Johns Hopkins School of Medicine.
+Hart and colleagues were probing for terminal GlcNAc residues on the surfaces of thymocytes and lymphocytes.
+Bovine milk β-1,4-galactosyltransferase, which reacts with terminal GlcNAc residues, was used to perform radiolabeling with UDP-[^{3}H]galactose.
+Loss of signal from the labeled galactose following β-elimination of serine and threonine residues demonstrated that most of it was attached to proteins O-glycosidically; chromatography revealed that the major β-elimination product was Galβ1-4GlcNAcitol.
 Insensitivity to peptide N-glycosidase treatment provided additional evidence for O-linked GlcNAc.
 Permeabilizing cells with detergent prior to radiolabeling greatly increased the amount of [^{3}H]galactose incorporated into Galβ1-4GlcNAcitol, leading the authors to conclude that most of the O-linked GlcNAc monosaccharide residues were intracellular.
+This was in stark contrast to the prevailing understanding that protein glycosylation was nearly or entirely exclusive to the secretory pathway, as the topic was dominated by research of highly abundant extracellular mucin-type O-glycans.